StefanReszel/email-analyser/README.md

 Possibly, if you would like to run tests, you have to install packages from `requirements.txt`.

 ## Description
-The application makes operations on files and fetch required data from them.
-The application is looking for email adresses in `emails` by default.
+The application makes operations on files and fetches required data from them.
+The application is looking for email adresses in
+`emails` by default.
 This is necessary that it be in the same folder as `main.py` script.
 We will use `main.py` script to run commands.
 There is an `email_analyser` package as well, which inside are `app.py` script and another two packages: `simply_cli` and `email_analyser` - again.